-The National Chlamydia Screening Programme announced in 2015 that all sexually active men and women under the age of 25 should be screened for Chlamydia annually at least.
+In 2017, approximately 420,000 cases of Chlamydia were reported in the UK.
+In 2015, it was announced by the National Chlamydia Screening Programme that all sexually active men and women under the age of 25 should be screened at least once annually.

-- Genital to genital contact with an infected person even without penetration or ejaculation
+- Genital to genital contact with an infected person without penetration or ejaculation

-- Sharing sex toys without cleaning them in between uses or using a new condom each time they are used.
+- Sharing sex toys without cleaning them in between uses or not using a new condom each time they are used

-- Eyes may be effected if they come into contact with infected vaginal fluid or semen
+- Eyes may be affected if they come into contact with infected vaginal fluid or semen

 - Pain when urinating

-- Unusual discharge from the penis, vagina or rectum
+- Unusual vaginal discharge, or discharge from the penis or rectum

-Symptoms can develop within a few days or weeks of infection, but in some cases they may not appear for months or even years.
+Symptoms may develop within a few days or weeks but can sometimes take months or even years to show.

 - You are having unprotected sex with a new partner